 In general, we have to recognize that the traditional model suggests a dead-end path of development leading to insoluble problems for future generations.
 The transition to a “green economy” introduces several limitations in this model, taking into account the destruction of the environment, equating with the loss of national wealth.
 Investigating the “green economy” program documents is necessary to note that such a concept is a fundamentally new stage in developing socio-economic relations.
 It presupposes a high level of self-organization not only of society as a whole but of every individual as well.

 Thus, the transition to a green economy is a highly moral, rational, and the only right direction of development.
-Transition to the “green economy” implies observance of the principles of justice, equality between countries, the population, principles of sustainable development, efficiency, and communication of generations.
+Transition to the “green economy” implies observance of the principles of justice, equality between countries, and the population, principles of sustainable development, efficiency, and communication of generations.
 Particular attention in the transition to the green economy is given to modern infrastructure, which is key to ensuring sustainable development and modernization.

 Experts identify three main channels through which forming a “green” economy and related structural reforms can serve as engines of economic growth embodied in increasing GDP.

 First, the transition to a green economy can increase the input resources of natural capital (input effects).
 It is about increasing the productivity of natural resources through more efficient management of natural capital, improving the quality of human potential, and reducing economic losses.

-Secondly, investment as an important growth factor, investment in the development of the “green” infrastructure, including the water supply and sewerage system, public transport, focused on alternative sources of fuel, etc.,
+Secondly, investment is an important growth factor, investment in the development of the “green” infrastructure, including the water supply and sewerage system, public transport, focused on alternative sources of fuel, etc.,

 Thirdly, this transition must be accompanied by structural changes and significant investments in several system-forming sectors, including energy, construction, transport, etc. All these results are expressed in the broadening of the efficiency of the basic branches of the economy (efficiency effect).